Muhammed-Burhan/SmartRecon/README.md

 - Check that training_labels.py has correct format
 - Verify file paths in labels match actual files
 - Need at least 3-5 labeled files for training

+**"Database column errors" (e.g., 'table has no column named matched_total_our')**
+- This happens when using an existing database on a new device
+- **Quick fix**: Run the database migration script: `python fix_database_migration.py`
+- **Alternative**: Delete `reconciliation.db` file and let system create a new one
+- The system will automatically migrate old databases to new schema

 ## 🔮 Future Enhancements